 Fast Dry Metal Primer

 Fast dry metal primer is an anti corrosive, solvent based metal primer for ferrous metals.
 Uses include mild steel, carbon steel, stainless steel, cast and wrought Iron.
 It is specially formulated for spray application and is touch dry in 15 minutes.
 Sometimes you’ll find this kind of primer referred to as cellulose primer.
-This primer gives long term protection due to modified zinc phosphate and is an excellent primer for our Fast Dry Gloss top coat.
+This primer gives long term protection due to modified zinc phosphate and is an excellent primer for our Fast Dry Gloss or Semi-Gloss top coat.
 Fast dry metal primer is ideal for situations where you need to apply a primer quickly and easily.